Biruhi/urban-traffic-signal-digital-twin/README.md

 ✅ PPO achieved the highest mean trip speed.

-⚠️ Fixed-Time Control still produced the lowest stops per vehicle.
+⚠️ Fixed-Time Control still produced the lowest number of stops per vehicle.

-💡 The results demonstrate that effective traffic signal control requires balancing multiple performance objectives rather than optimizing only one traffic measure.
+💡 The results show that effective traffic signal control requires balancing several traffic objectives rather than optimizing only one measure.

 ---

 # 📊 Generated Figures

-The project automatically generates the following figures:
+The project automatically generates:

 ```text
 figures/